 “At the Greek border, they asked us in detail about where we would live and how long we would stay,” she said.

 “In Athens itself, there were no particular problems, except for the impossibility of paying by card and walking with ten thousand bucks in your pocket in the dodgy neighbourhood where we were staying, which was not fun.”

 Mike Stengel of AeroDynamic Advisory, an aerospace industry management consulting firm in Ann Arbor, Michigan, said Russia’s aviation industry could end up like the one in Iran, “which has been able to maintain a fleet of Western-built aircraft using some back-end measures to keep them flying”.

-“Russia has a commercially successful aerospace industry that still employs hundreds of thousands of people,” Stengel told Al Jazeera.
+“Russia’s aerospace industry is not known for commercial success, but still employs hundreds of thousands of people,” Stengel told Al Jazeera.

 “It has produced aircraft in the past, so there is a history and infrastructure for designing and producing aircraft engines and aircraft components.
 It won’t be perfect and it would probably result in keeping a skeleton fleet of sorts, but they have a lot of the tools needed to make it work to keep western-built aircraft flying for decades.”